 It has several windows at both a standing and seated height.
-The windows are zipper-less for noiseless adjustments.
+The windows are zipper-less for noiseless adjustments (zippered windows can be very loud!).
 The windows and doors use a loop and toggle to open and close (silent!).

 I like the seated-height view, as you can stay comfortable while keeping an eye out for movement.
 Despite this, it is designed for shooting while standing, particularly with tall bows.
 The various gun ports and low profile windows have shoot-through camo mesh covers.